cocreature/purelyfunctional-blog/posts/2018-04-02-llvm-hs-jit-external-function.md

 3. We can now add the module to the ORC compile layer using `withModule` which is a `bracket`-style wrapper around `addModule` and `removeModule`.
-4. Now we mangle the symbol of the function that we want to call (`f` in this case) and search for the symbol in the compile layer.
+4. Next, we mangle the symbol of the function that we want to call (`f` in this case) and search for the symbol in the compile layer.
-5. Pattern matching on the resulting `JITSymbol` gives us back a `WordPtr` representing the address of the function.
+5. Pattern matching on the resulting `JITSymbol` gives us back a `WordPtr` representing the address of `f`.
 We use `wordPtrToPtr` and `castPtrToFunPtr` to convert the `WordPtr` to a `FunPtr`.
 6. Finally, we use a [dynamic foreign